 Eisenhower to Forrestal

-General Dwight D. Eisenhower, Chairman of the Joint Chiefs of Staff, sent Defense Secretary James Forrestal a memo on September 25, 1947.
-Eisenhower indicated that America “has little strategic interest” in keeping bases or troops in Korea.
+General Dwight D. Eisenhower, Chairman of the Joint Chiefs of Staff, sent Defense Secretary James Vincent Forrestal a memo on September 25, 1947.
+Eisenhower indicated that “from the standpoint of military security, the U.S. has little strategic interest in maintaining the present troops and bases in Korea.”
 [Goulden: 25]

 Policy Planning Study 23